 April 30, 2019 – Oogie Boogie Bash tickets go on sale for the general public

 Visit this link to see ticket pricing per date.

-You may use this link to purchase or may call to buy tickets, also.
+You may use this link to purchase.
 You must be signed into your account, showing you’re an annual passholder, for that link above to allow you to purchase during the time allotted for annual passholders.

 ***I bought my tickets online just after midnight PST on the day I was eligible.

-714.781.4400 is the number to call if you want to purchase on the phone with a discount.
-Disney Visa Chase Card Holders and DVC members must use the phone number listed above to purchase during the pre-sale.
+714.781.4400 is the number to call if you want to purchase on the phone.
+Disney Visa Chase Card Holders and DVC members may not purchase online and must use the phone number listed above to receive their discount.

 Tickets do sell out for the parties, so if you’re interested, buy soon.

 Adults and kids pay the same price for party tickets.